 From homes to public buildings to businesses to factories—HVAC mechanics have a key part to play across many sectors of the Canadian economy.

 So, what else should motivate you to seize the day and start an HVAC career this year?
-Take a look at 4 big advantages to making this trade your own.
+Take a look at four big advantages to making this trade your own.

-1. Strong Demand for HVAC Mechanics in Ontario
+1. Steady Demand for HVAC Mechanics in Ontario

 2. HVAC Mechanics in Ontario are Well Paid